Psalms For Life

 praise his holy name!

 Proclaiming that YHWH is king, the psalmist is announcing that the cosmos is under new management.
 This calls for cosmic celebration.
 She describes YHWH in terms of mysterious clouds and darkness, but as a king determined to see justice done and relationships made right—that is, characterized by love.
-Her picture of YHWH’s coming to earth reminds us of Sinai’s lightning, consuming fire, and mountains liquified by earthquake.
+Her picture of YHWH’s coming to earth reminds us of Sinai’s lightning, consuming fire, and solid ground liquified by earthquake.
 She wants us to understand that YHWH isn’t messing about—he’s utterly committed to seeing his will carried out on earth as it is in heaven.

 However, this proclamation goes out under circumstances that show the change of management isn’t yet fully in effect because the wicked still threaten God’s people.
 That’s one reason God calls us to hate what he hates, celebrate his triumph over evil, and praise his holy name.
 This calls for courage and faith in God’s promise to protect us from evil and give us light and joy in him.